 Also known as Bowl Coral, Colonial Coral, Colonial Stony Coral, Cup Coral, Disc Coral, Lettuce Coral, Pagoda Cup Coral, Scroll Coral, Turbinate Coral, Vase Coral.

-Found in colonies on upper reef slopes in murky waters of lagoons, coral and rocky reefs.
-When in shallow waters that are exposed to strong light these colonies have highly convoluted growth forms and can look like giant cabbages.
+Found in colonies, on upper reef slopes, in murky waters of lagoons, coral and rocky reefs.
+When in shallow waters that are exposed to strong light, these colonies have highly convoluted growth forms and can look like giant cabbages.
+Colour varies, brown, green and yellow with a pale edge.

 They feed on plankton.